 - To maintain the security and integrity of the Services:

 We may process personal information as part of our efforts to safeguard the Services, prevent abuse, detect and mitigate fraud, protect against malicious activity, and maintain the stability and reliability of our systems.
-This may include the use of security logs, rate limiting, bot detection, and similar measures.
+This may include the use of security logs, rate limiting, bot detection and similar measures.

 - To operate analytics, performance measurement and service optimisation:

 Subject to your choices and any consent requirements that apply, we may process technical and usage data to analyse how the Services are accessed and used, to identify trends, improve user experience, optimise performance, troubleshoot issues and administer internal reporting.
-This may include the use of cookies and similar technologies described in Section 4.
+This may include cookies and similar technologies described in Section 4.

 - To comply with legal and regulatory obligations and to protect legal interests: